Sunday, April 5, 2026

 3. Risk of Trade Wars

 When one country imposes tariffs, others often retaliate, escalating into a trade war.
 This disrupts global supply chains, causes economic slowdowns, and increases uncertainty in international markets.
+Learn how global trade uncertainty affects stock market volatility.

 Example: